Green Pro: Semiconductor manufacturing processes with improved sustainability

 Electronic products also have an ecologic footprint - that's common knowledge today.
 What may come as a surprise, however, is that the largest share of a product's CO2 emissions - around 80% - does not occur during the use phase, but rather during production.
 But what is the reason for this?
 This is impressively demonstrated by the example of semiconductor production.
 In this field, deep etching is a key basic process for creating microstructures in a silicon wafer.
 For this purpose, the extremely climate-damaging gas sulfur hexafluoride (SF6) is used - one of the main reasons for the poor eco-balance.

-This is where a research team from the Fraunhofer Institute for Electronic Microsystems and Solid State Technologies EMFT comes in: They want to reduce the amount of required process media by optimizing the technology process.
-They are also looking for alternatives to the harmful fluorine gas.
-As part of the project SUMSi, funded by the German Federal Ministry of Education and Research (BMBF), the team is developing two novel plasma sources for deep silicon etching, that allow significantly smaller process chambers: a so-called INCA source - an inductively coupled plasma array - and a microwave-excited, planar plasma rod source.
+They want to reduce the amount of process media required by optimizing the technology process and the processing plant.
+They are also working on alternatives to the harmful fluorine gas.
+As part of the Federal Ministry of Research, Technology and Space (BMFTR) project GreenPro, the team is developing two new types of plasma sources for deep etching silicon that allow significantly smaller process chambers: an INCA source - an inductively coupled plasma array - and a microwave-excited, flat plasma rod source.
+The researchers are also designing the associated demonstrator system.

-Both plasma source variants have already been successfully tested in the plasma etching chamber at Fraunhofer EMFT using the so-called "Bosch process".
+Both variants of the plasma sources are tested in advance in the plasma etching chamber at the Fraunhofer EMFT in the so-called “Bosch process” and then installed in the demonstrator.
 Simply put, the process is based on a regular alternation between passivation and Si etching and is a standard in industrial production to manufacture microstructures.
 The scientists used three different process media: C4F8 (passivation gas), SF6 (climate-damaging etching gas) and a FAN gas mixture (climate-friendly etching gas, mixture of F2/Ar/N2).
-The etch rates - i.e. the material removal per time - were comparable or even higher with SF6 than with the currently used systems.
-The more climate-friendly alternatives rank currently even lower, due to the significantly lower fluorine content.
+The etching rates - i.e. the material removal per time - were comparable to or even slightly below the current standard gas SF6 in the first experiments using the climate-friendly alternatives, but the process optimizations are still missing.

 You might also be interested in: